coretao-infra/moreLLMMCP/scratchpad/design-considerations.md

     - Ensure `requirements.txt` (with `azure-functions`, `pydantic`).
     - Ensure `function.json` and `__init__.py` are correct for your function.
     - Ensure `host.json` exists (even minimal: `{ "version": "2.0" }`).
+- [x] 4.
+Migrate all infrastructure to **native Terraform**:
+    - Remove all ARM templates, Bicep, and PowerShell deployment scripts.
+    - Create minimal `main.tf`, `variables.tf`, and example `.tfvars` for only essential resources (Function App, Storage, App Service Plan, Managed Identity, Application Insights, Action Group).
+    - Ensure all environment-specific values are variables; no secrets or IDs are hardcoded.
+    - Strictly enforce `.gitignore` for all sensitive, state, and local files.
+- [x] 5.
+Refactor and robustify deployment scripts:
+    - Implement canonical, stepwise `deploy.ps1` with canonical log naming and import logic.
+    - Ensure all logs, state, and plan files are excluded from git.
+    - Remove orphaned and legacy files from the repo.
+- [x] 6.
+Validate and test Terraform deployment:
+    - Confirm only required Azure resource providers are registered.
+    - Ensure plan/apply works with classic Consumption plan and Linux Function App.
+    - Confirm no Flex Consumption or unsupported blocks remain.
-- [ ] 4.
-Deploy to Azure (VS Code Azure Functions extension, GitHub Actions, or Portal “Deploy Code” feature).
+- [ ] 7.
+Deploy to Azure the MCP code using the new Terraform workflow.
-- [ ] 5.
-Configure Azure App Settings (environment variables, keys, etc.) in the Azure Portal.
+- [ ] 8.
+Configure Azure App Settings for the MCP Server (environment variables, keys, etc.) in the Azure Portal.
-- [ ] 6.
+- [ ] 9.
 Test the endpoint in Azure (Postman, curl, or Copilot Chat) and confirm a valid response.
-- [ ] 7.
+- [ ] 10.
 Document the endpoint, deployment process, and any required settings in README/design doc.

+**Checkpoint:**
-**Checkpoint: End-to-end request/response flow with AzureOpenAIHandler, secure and observable, deployed and tested in Azure.**
+End-to-end request/response flow with AzureOpenAIHandler, secure and observable, deployed and tested in Azure, with all infrastructure managed natively via Terraform.

 ### Phase 2: Auth, Observability, and CI/CD
 - [ ] 10.
 Enable EasyAuth (Azure AD) for inbound auth; fall back to PAT locally